 For the student who is 17 years old or younger and is not meeting adequate progress, a meeting will be held with the student and his/her parent/guardian to develop an Individualized Learning Plan (not to be confused with an IEP).
-If the criteria of the learning plan are not met, then the student will be required to withdraw from FDA and return to their district of residence.
-If the parent and student fail to meet with the director after a phone call and/or mail invitation and an attempted visit by the Family and Student Engagement Coordinator, then the student will be withdrawn from FDA.
+If the criteria of the learning plan are not met, then the student and parent will be required to meet with FDA staff to determine if the student should continue with Findlay Digital Academy.
+If the parent and student fail to meet with the director after a phone call and/or mail invitation and an attempted visit by the Family and Student Engagement Coordinator, then the student may be recommended to return to the district of residence.
 The parent will be notified through mail of this action and the district of residence will be notified by email.

-Attendance Policies for 2018-2019
+Attendance Policy

-House Bill 2 that went into effect on February 1, 2016, changed how attendance is calculated.
-Students must log their daily school work activities in hours and minutes.
-Student work must total
+Students must log their daily school work activities in hours and minutes (House Bill 2, 2/01/2016).
+Student work must total a minimum of 26 hours a week, but cannot work more than 10 hours in one day.

-26-30 hours a week.
 Attendance will be counted between 12:01 AM on Sunday through midnight on Saturday.
 Students MUST log their daily/weekly work on the FDA website.
+The attendance hours can be a combination of online and offline activities.
+Students are expected to be in full attendance every week they are enrolled.